 Tests of soybean fields in six regions of Ukraine indicate that almost half of soybeans grown in Ukraine are genetically modified, Gabriel Paun, president of Romania’s Agent Green Association, tells UNIAN.
 Ukrainian law bans cultivation of GMO crops.
 Under the free trade pact with the EU, Ukraine has to adopt its legislation to comply with the EU’s strict GMO rules.
 Paun said his group tested samples from 10 fields in each of these key soy growing regions: Poltava, Khmelnitsky, Kiev, Kirovograd, Zhytomyr, Vinnytsia.
 Of the 60 samples, 29 were GMO, reported Paun.
 Last spring, Chinese corn buyers switched from the US to Ukraine, alleging that Ukrainian corn is GMO-free, while American is not.

 As part of Zakarpattia’s wine renaissance, Chateau Chizay, of Berehove, plans to boost wine sales next year by 15%, to 1.4 million liter bottles, Anatoliy Poloskov, company director, tells Interfax-Ukraine.
 After losing access to grapes from Crimea, the winery planted 272 hectares.
 This season, it produced 2,000 tons of grapes, enough to meet its needs.
-With the EU market largely closed to Ukrainian wine, Chateau Chizay exports to the US, Canada, Israel and Australia.
+With the EU market largely closed to Ukrainian wine, Chateau Chizay exports to the US, Canada, Israel and Australia.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 The microclimate around Berehove is fostering production of dry white wines made from the Riesling, Gewuerztraminer and Leanka grape varieties.
 Zakarpattia now holds nine wine festivals, attended by 1,500,000 tourists a year, AFP reports.